Attribute Driven Design in Software Architecture

 Attribute Driven Design is a software architecture design process which originally came from the Carnegie Mellon University Software Engineering Institute, (SEI).
 It has evolved over the years; ADD 1.0 was published by Felix Bachmann and Len Bass in 2001, ADD 2.0 was published in 2006 and ADD 3.0 was published in 2016 in the excellent book by Humberto Cervantes and Rick Kazman; Designing Software Architectures: A Practical Approach.

-Personally, I have used the process for a number of years now and I find it incredibly useful.
-It helps me to structure my thought process as I go about my work.
-It's focus on quality attributes / non-functional requirements (NFRs) reduces the chances of missing these considerations when deadlines are looming.
+Personally, I have used the process for a number of years now and I find it incredibly useful, it helps me to structure my thought process as I go about my work, it's light-weight and I only use the parts I need on any given project.
+The focus on quality attributes / non-functional requirements (NFRs) reduces the chances of missing these considerations when the pressure of a deadline is looming.
 The cross-referencing of the design inputs, especially the mapping between the quality attributes and use cases is very helpful.
 It’s like a mental checklist, prompting me to investigate avenues and to cross reference my thoughts and ideas against the design criteria.

 The process defines a set of design inputs followed by a set of steps which facilitates an iterative approach to architecture design.
 The duration of each Design Iteration will vary depending on the project.
-Where appropriate, the design iterations can follow an agile sprint cycle, where the architect works on the design in the sprint ahead of the development team, or the iterations can be much longer, especially if the architect is working across multiple architecture design projects simultaneously while waiting for clarity on functional requirements.
+Where appropriate, the Design Iterations can follow an agile sprint cycle, where the architect works on the next phase of the design in the sprint ahead of the development team, or the iterations can span a much longer elapsed time, especially if the architect is working across multiple architecture design projects simultaneously while waiting for clarity on functional requirements.

-I have no affiation with the SEI and therefore no authority to declare a new version however I have made some changes to ADD 3.0 to more closely reflect the way I use the process, i.e.
+I have no affiliation with the SEI and therefore no authority to declare a new version of the process however I have made some changes to ADD 3.0 to more closely reflect the way I use the process, i.e.

 - added current state architecture to the design inputs